fingerprintjs/terraform-fastly-vcl-fingerprint-proxy-integration/README.md

 If you want to use your own asset instead of downloading latest follow these steps:

-Place your custom asset in `<project_root>/assets/custom-asset.vcl` and then edit your `terraform.tfvars` file, and add these 2 variables:
+Place your custom asset in `<your_module_root>/assets/custom-asset.vcl` and then edit your `main.tf` file, and add these 2 variables inside "vcl" module block:
 ```terraform
 download_asset = false
 vcl_asset_name = "custom-asset.vcl"